DeadKennedyx/resuelve/README.md

 with the mentioned json on the test

 Please run seeds before sending the request, in the seeds is the team goals creation.
-The app structure supports calculating several teams salaries and not just resuelve.
+The app architecture supports calculating several teams salaries and not just resuelve.